gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

     1. Sleep for `5s`.
     1. Repeat.

-So, a request from the Runner's process is made each 5s.
-If `runner-1` and `runner-2` are connected to the same GitLab instance, it means that the request to this GitLab instance will receive a new request from this Runner also each 5s.
+So, a request from the runner's process is made each 5s.
+If `runner-1` and `runner-2` are connected to the same GitLab instance, it means that the request to this GitLab instance will receive a new request from this runner also each 5s.
 But as you can see, between the first request for `runner-1` and second request for `runner-1` there are two sleeps taking 5s, so finally it's ~10s between subsequent requests for `runner-1`.
 The same goes for `runner-2`.
 If you define more workers, the sleep interval will be smaller, but a request for a worker will